All Episodes

 All right, buckle up.

-If you want to be a part of the program at some point, maybe during this program, if not by tonight at nine for sure, we're going to have two pretty big breaking news stories.
+800-941 Sean, if you want to be a part of the program, at some point, maybe during this program, if not by tonight at 9 for sure, we're going to have two pretty big breaking news stories.

 One from John Solomon.

-And uh I understand that Congressman Devin Nunes is in the process of putting something together as it relates to uh an important item uh that I think could play a very big role in people understanding even more deeply the corruption surrounding the deep state.
+And I understand that Congressman Devin Nunes is in the process of putting something together as it relates to an important item that I think could play a very big role in people understanding even more deeply the corruption surrounding the deep state.

-Uh we also have uh coming up, Bill O'Reilly, Andy Gibbs of Arizona, Dan Abrams, all coming up today.
+We also have coming up, Bill O'Reilly, Andy Gibbs of Arizona, Dan Abrams, all coming up today.

 So let me first start.

-You can say anything you want before I get gone.
+You can say anything you want before I get going.

 Go ahead.